Daet: Spanish colonial period

+Philippines.
+The 1818 census showed the area had 1,449 native families and 26 Spanish-Filipino families.

 During the Spanish period, Daet occasionally suffered from raids by Moro pirates, prompting the fortification of nearby communities such as Mercedes, which later became an independent municipality in 1948.
 At the time, Daet served as the capital of the District of Daet, which encompassed the territory now known as Camarines Norte.
 In 1908, the barrio of Basud was separated from Daet to form its own municipality.

 In the final years of Spanish colonial rule, Daet became a center of resistance.
 Thirteen residents were executed by Spanish authorities during Holy Week in April 1898 for their involvement in revolutionary activities.
 These individuals are remembered as martyrs in local history.
 Before the end of Spanish rule, Filipino insurgents in Daet managed to besiege the local Spanish garrison.

 American colonial period

 The Philippine–American War had a minimal impact on this town.
 American forces arrived unopposed on March 4, 1900, while most of the rest of the Bicol Region had already been subdued by Major Thomas McNamee, operating under the overall command of General John C. Bates.
 This period laid the foundation for the present-day progress of the current generation.